deanglukler/_hw/databases/mongo.md

 ### Select database

 use DBName
-//will create that db once data is inserted, or switch to it
+- will create that db once data is inserted, or switch to it

 _

 db
-//To display the database you are using, type db:
+- To display the database you are using, type db:

 _

 show collections
-//might show collections i dunno?
+- might show collections i dunno?

 ---